 Islamic New Year 2017 and 2018

-Islamic New Year varies in date from the perspective of the Gregorian Calendar used by Westerners.
-It moves about 11 days per year.
+Islamic New Year varies in date from the perspective of the Gregorian Calendar used commonly around the world.
+According to that calendar, the Islamic New Year moves about 11 days per year.
 The exact date is never certain, since each country announces it based on moon sightings, but it can generally be predicted with great accuracy.
 Also note that Islamic New Year begins around 6pm, for the Islamic day always starts after sunset.

 As to Islamic New Year’s Day itself, it is an off-work day for UAE public sector employees, and in some parts of UAE, alcoholic beverages may not be legally sold for the duration of the day.
 There really aren’t the grand fireworks displays and massive festivities during Islamic New Year that you see on Western New Year’s Eve and Day.
 In fact, there are often more fireworks going off in Dubai on December 31st than on the first of Muharram.
 Instead, Muslims go to mosque and take time to relax, reflect, and even mourn on their New Year’s Day.